clayne/circa/README.md

 # The Circa Library Set
+# NOTE: This is undergoing a rewrite in the rewrite branch.
+I would again not recommend using this.
 ## NOTE: The API is subject to change at any time presently.
 This is not a stable, commercial-grade library.

 Circa aims to help GNU or ISO C99-and-up programs handle dynamically allocated